 - 21 or over, income tax at rate of 30% is chargeable.
 However, CAT is not payable.

-If the ARF monies are inherited by any other person (not being your surviving spouse or child) both income tax at the marginal rate and CAT is payable.
+If the ARF monies are inherited by any other person (who is not your surviving spouse or child) both income tax at the marginal rate and CAT is payable.

-You can read more information on pension benefits payable on death.
+You can read more about pension benefits payable on death.